-"Electronic Table Games" means all table games that utilize a random number generator to calculate or otherwise determine such game's outcome, whether or not a live dealer is present to enable or control game play.

-"Employment Standards Act" means the Employment Standards Act, 2000, S.O.
+- "Electronic Table Games" means all table games that utilize a random number generator to calculate or otherwise determine such game's outcome, whether or not a live dealer is present to enable or control game play. - "Employment Standards Act" means the Employment Standards Act, 2000, S.O.
 2000, c.
-41, as amended.

-"Evaluation Team" means the evaluation team established by OLG for the purpose of evaluating Prequalification Responses.

-"Fairness Monitor" means the person named as the Fairness Monitor in the RFPQ Information Sheet;
+41, as amended. - "Evaluation Team" means the evaluation team established by OLG for the purpose of evaluating Prequalification Responses. - "Fairness Monitor" means the person named as the Fairness Monitor in the RFPQ Information Sheet; - "Financing Responsibilities" has the meaning given in Section 3(1)(b) of Part 2 Prequalification Response Requirements. - "FINTRAC" means the Financial Transactions Reports Analysis Centre of Canada. - "FIPPA" means the Freedom of Information and Protection of Privacy Act, R.S.O.

-"F&B Agreement" means the food and beverage services agreement between the Racetrack Site Owner and OLG with respect to the existing Gaming Site in Gaming Zone E4, as amended.

-"Financing Responsibilities" has the meaning given in Section 3(1)(b) of Part 2- Prequalification Response Requirements.

-"FINTRAC" means the Financial Transactions Reports Analysis Centre of Canada.

-"FIPPA" means the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31, as amended.